ngrok/ngrok-docs/docs/integrations/facebook/webhooks.md

 Depending on the object and the action you subscribe for, Facebook sends different request body contents.

-Because you selected **feed** action, you can test the integration by creating a post on your page or liking a post on your page:
+Because you selected **feed** action, you can test the integration by creating a post on your page or by clicking like on a post of your page:

 1. Access your Facebook account and then under **Your Pages and profiles** click your page.